KwatMDPhD/Note/set_macos.md

 Websites > Notifications > Allow websites to ask for permission to send notification > 👎

-Extensions > Vimari, Ad block, and Grammarly > Install and 👍
+Extensions > Vimari, Ad block, and Grammarly (optional) > Install and 👍

-Advanced > Show Develop menu in menu bar > 👍
+Advanced > Show features for web developers > 👍

 ## Messages > Settings...